Ali al-Sallabi

-Dr. Ali Muhammad al-Sallabi, or al-Salabi (علي محمد الصلابي; born 1963 in Benghazi) is a Muslim historian, religious scholar and Islamist politician from Libya.
+Ali Muhammad al-Sallabi, or al-Salabi (علي محمد الصلابي; born 1963 in Benghazi) is a Muslim historian, religious scholar and Islamist politician from Libya.
 He was arrested by the Gaddafi regime, then left Libya and studied Islam in Saudi Arabia and Sudan during the 1990s.
 He then studied in Qatar under Yusuf al-Qaradawi and returned to Libya during the 2011 overthrow of Gaddafi and distributed weapons, money, and aid to Islamist groups in the country.
 His actions were criticized by members of the internationally recognized Libyan government under the National Transitional Council who he in turn criticized as being secular.

 Sallabi has written several books which have been published and widely distributed by Saudi-based companies to English and Arabic speaking audiences.
-He is the son of Osama Salabi.
+He is the son of Muhammad Salabi.
 He is an author of some books which are read across the globe by people of all religions.

 Sallabi was placed under the Terrorist watch list and issued a travel ban by a number of Arab Nations following the 2017 Qatar diplomatic crisis.